HSR-Stud/Willkommen/Guidelines.md

     This is my second paragraph.
     ```
+    The second paragraph will start with an indent (empty space at the beginning) if you don't like this behaviour you can remove it by putting `\usepackage{parskip}` in the preamble.

 2. Never use old macros `\bf`, `\it`, `\em` to change the font weight or shape, use `\textbf{}`, `\textit{}`, `\emph{}`.
 That is because `{\bf {\it ...}}` is **not** bold italic, whereas `\textbf{\textit{...}}` is.
 If you really need to use `\bf`, or `\it` use `\bfseries` resp. `\itshape` instead.
     Don't: